 “Okay,” Karen said.
 “You can’t talk to anyone about this.”
 She paused.
 “And you can’t write about it in one of your reports to one of your colleagues.”

-The boy was running after his soccer ball.
+The boy was running after his soccer ball near the street.

 “Simon’s father owns two commercial bakeries, according to Trinh, and the father’s older brother is on the Ho Chi Minh City People’s Committee.
 The older brother works in the Department of Industry and Trade on Hai Ba Trung Street in District 3.”
 Karen hesitated.
 “These are important people.”
 She hesitated again.
 “Simon’s mother is the father’s second wife.
 Simon’s older brother is a step-brother.
 This boy’s mother is the father’s first wife.”
 She paused.
 “Do you understand?”

 Karen added, “And the father seldom comes home any more.”

 At Caravelle Hotel

 That evening, at 6:00, Karen and I went to the Caravelle Hotel to the rooftop bar, called Saigon Saigon.
 It offered 50% off a person’s total bill for drinks, excluding glasses of champagne.
 We drank red wine while Karen introduced me to her friend, Sara, a woman from Australia who appeared to be in her mid-60s.
 She was accompanied by her boyfriend, Christian, a Dane in his early 40s.
 Anne, like Karen, taught English at SEAMEO.